weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

 weave launch <host-02-ip>
 ~~~

-**Where,**

-* <host-02-ip> is the ip obtained by running `docker-machine ip weave-net-demo-02`

 And then do not run eval `$(weave env)`.
-In fact, if you were launching containers manually with Docker run commands, using the --net flag automatically disables the proxy and Weave Net attaches containers to the Weave Net Docker Plugin network interface.
+In fact, if you were launching containers manually with Docker run commands, using the `--net` flag automatically disables the proxy and Weave Net attaches containers to the Weave Net Docker Plugin network interface.

-###<a name="compose-plugin"></a>Docker Compose File Variants and the Weave Net Docker Plugin

-If you are using the plugin, there are several different ways in which to setup your Docker Compose file.
-Which method you use, depends on your application's requirements:

-1. Using "networks: - weave" and "dns: ..." and "dns_search: ..." service stanzas and "networks: weave: external: true" networks stanza.
-This uses the default 'weave' network for everything.
-It doesn't require a docker cluster and it uses weaveDNS.

-2. Using "networks: default: driver: weave".
-This places all containers on a user-defined network and it uses the 'weave' driver.
-It assumes that you have a Docker cluster.
-This method uses Docker's DNS.

-3. Using "networks: - {name}" service stanzas and "networks: {name} driver: weave" network stanza.
-Similar to number 2 but has the ability to place containers on different/multiple networks.
-This method requires a docker cluster and it uses weaveDNS.